Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 With that idea in mind, what does evergreen content look like for a legal blog?
 As you might imagine, evergreen content will be different depending upon the type of blog or website where it appears.
 Typically, evergreen content on a law blog will contain information that will still be relevant to readers a year from now (or even longer).

 Newsworthy Topics and Trends in the Law

-For example, a lawyer who runs a personal injury law practice that focuses on nursing home neglect might want to plan blogs about recent allegations of elder abuse against facilities in the same geographic region.
-A resident of that facility, or a person with a relative in that nursing home, might run an internet search to find information about abuse allegations against that particular facility.
-If your law firm's blog has a post about the allegations against that facility, your post might come up in a search, and you may be contacted by a potential client who wants to learn more about options for filing a lawsuit against that facility.
+For example, a lawyer who runs a personal injury law practice focusing on nursing home neglect might want to plan blogs about recent allegations of elder abuse against facilities in the same geographic region.
+A resident of that facility or a person with a relative in that nursing home might run an internet search to find information about abuse allegations against that particular facility.
+Suppose your law firm's blog has a post about the allegations against that facility.
+In that case, your post might come up in a search, and you may be contacted by a potential client who wants to learn more about options for filing a lawsuit against that facility.

 Newsworthy topics can also lean more toward trends in the law, such as recently published studies or decided cases, or new legislation in your area.
 For example, if you run a family law blog in your state and a new study on divorces appeared in a peer-reviewed psychology journal, you may want to craft a blog post discussing that article.
 Other family law attorneys, as well as potential and current clients, may be interested in learning about the study.

-When you’re blogging about newsworthy topics or trends in the law, it’s important to be quick.
+When blogging about newsworthy topics or trends in the law, it’s essential to be quick.
 Unlike evergreen content, this material will not remain "fresh" for readers as the evergreen posts will.
 As such, you should be thinking about these types of blogs as timely posts that can help to draw traffic to your firm’s website while the topic itself remains newsworthy and relevant.